SebastianSimon/firefox-omni-tweaks/README.md

 * `-y`, `--fix-only-youngest`

-  Pick only the Firefox install path from the collection with the latest modification / install date, to be fixed.
+  Pick only the Firefox install path from the collection with the most recent modification / install date, to be fixed.

 * `-o FIX_OPTION`, `--option FIX_OPTION`